-President Joe Biden campaigned on a plan to forgive at least some of the $1.6 trillion in federal student loan debt by over 44 million U.S borrowers.
-“Young people and other student debt holders bore the brunt of the last crisis,” he said in March 2020 as the pandemic ravaged the economy.
-“It shouldn’t happen again.”
+President Biden campaigned on a plan to forgive at least some of the $1.6 trillion in federal student loan debt held by over 44 million U.S borrowers.
+But, with just a few months to go before the 2022 midterm elections, he still has not come forward with a public plan to do so.

-But it’s clear that whatever Biden does will be short of the $50,000 across-the-board loan forgiveness championed by Sen. Elizabeth Warren and other activists—if he chooses to cancel debt at all.
+But it’s clear that whatever Biden does will be short of the $50,000 across-the-board loan forgiveness championed by Sen. Elizabeth Warren and other activists.

 What has the Biden Administration said so far?